reee/openwrt-edifier-ma3/README.md

 This allows it to be flashed via the devices's web interface.
 Use the [rescue access point](#rescue-access-point) to access the system after web flashing.

+> [!WARNING]
-:warning: Warning: Overwriting the firmware may brick you device.
+> Overwriting the firmware may brick you device.
-It is strongly recommended to [flash via the serial port](#installing) because the web firmware file has only been tested once on a single board.
+> It is strongly recommended to [flash via the serial port](#installing) because the
+> web firmware file has only been tested once on a single board.
-And if you use the Web Updater, you do not have the option of creating a backup copy of the vendor software.
+> And if you use the Web Updater, you do not have the option of creating a backup copy of the vendor software.

 If you want to rebuild the web firmware image, you have to pass the `-fw` option to the [prepare-openwrt-a31.sh](openwrt-linkplay-a31/prepare-openwrt-a31.sh) script.